j2clark/awslab/README.md

 5. Now run IntelliJ remote debug config - you should be connected!!!

-If using bastion, this may be of interest: http://arjon.es/2014/03/27/remote-debug-java-app-using-ssh-tunneling-without-opening-server-ports/
+6. I haven't done this yet, but if using an ssh bastion this may be of interest: http://arjon.es/2014/03/27/remote-debug-java-app-using-ssh-tunneling-without-opening-server-ports/